Course - Sustainability reporting – Introduction - BBOA3015

 Recommended previous knowledge

-The course is based on basic understanding of financial reporting, something that may be achieved from the courses BØA1100 Managerial Economics and Accounting and BØA1200 Financial Accounts with Analysis.
+INT3001 Ethics, sustainability and CSR, or similar courses.
+The course is also based on a basic understanding of financial reporting, something that may be acquired from the courses BØA1100 Managerial Economics and Accounting and BØA1200 Financial Accounts with Analysis.

 Required previous knowledge